Br14n41/bashmap/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

-* Tested in Kali Linux.
+Tested in Kali Linux.
 If running in another OS you must have NMAP installed.

 ## Installing Bashmap